peteroupc/CBOR/README.md

   Converts the CBOR object to different data types.
 Throws OverflowException if the value is out of range, or InvalidOperationException if the object's type is not appropriate for conversion.
-- Equals(object other): Compares two CBORObject objects.
+- Equals(object other): Compares two CBORObject objects for equality.
-  This doesn't always correspond to value equality, however.
 - GetHashCode(): Calculates the hash code of a CBORObject object.
 - CBORObject.FromHashBytes(object): Generates a CBOR object from CBOR binary data.
 Throws FormatException if not all of the bytes represent a CBOR object.